-The Dry Ash Landfill serves as the facility's primary disposal area for dry ash and currently consists of five dual lined landfill cells and two leachate storage ponds.
-Total permitted capacity of the landfill, per the most current Construction Permit Application (CPA) Number 4173 dated November 30, 2021, is 10,032,000 cubic yards (cys) with approximately 5,713,115 cys consumed at the time of the inspection, per Consumers reporting.
+The Dry Ash Landfill serves as the facility's primary disposal area for dry ash and currently consists of six dual lined landfill cells and two leachate storage ponds.
+Total permitted capacity of the landfill, per the most current Construction Permit Application (CPA) Number 4173 dated November 30, 2021, is 10,032,000 cubic yards (CY) with approximately 5,948,935 CY consumed at the time of the inspection, per Consumers reporting.
 It should be noted that the total permitted volume capacity will be achieved once the remaining permitted cells have been constructed and filled.

-At the time of the 2022 inspection; Cells 1, 2, 3, 4 and 5 had been constructed with active filling occurring in uncapped portions of Cell 4 and Cell 5.
-The construction of Cell 6 was substantially complete at the time of the inspection but no filling of the cell had yet occurred.
+At the time of the 2023 inspection; Cells 1, 2, 3, 4, 5, and 6 had been constructed with active filling occurring in uncapped portions of Cell 4, Cell 5, and Cell 6.
 A final cover system was in place on Cell 3, the eastern portion of Cell 4, the north and east slopes of Cell 2, and the north and west slope of Cell 1.
-Cell 5 is an active cell constructed in 2018.
 Phase 6 closure construction was completed in 2019 on portions of Cells 3 and 4.
 The Phase 6 closure project included designed improvements, repairs, and construction for the downchutes located within the capped areas of Cells 1, 2, and 3.